Explore-In-HMS/huawei.ads.admob_mediation/README.md

 This section demonstrates how to use AdMob mediation feature with Huawei Ads Kit on Native android app.

+Make sure to check the article on [How to use Huawei Ads with AdMob mediation (Native Android)](https://medium.com/huawei-developers/how-to-use-huawei-ads-with-admob-mediation-native-android-8fc41438dfad)

 Firstly, integrate the Admob SDK for Android

 [Admob Android SDK](https://developers.google.com/admob/android/quick-start) can be used for all ad types.